NAFOArt/odesa_sisters/texts/interview.md

 underwear from Wish.com without knowing the quality or trusting the vendor.
 Why would we do such things for field hospitals in a war zone?
-We don’t have time to test the trustworthiness of every account on eBay while people are getting shot at.
+We don’t have time to test the trustworthiness of every account on eBay while people are getting shot at every minute.
+Also, our underwear price is for two pairs including delivery costs.

 By the way, there were many complaints about Turkish military shirts (Ubaks) at the beginning of the war, not because they were bad, but because their sizing chart was different from ours.
-These things are hard to predict and waste time.
+These things are unpredictable, waste time & also takes away the chance to get the correct items in time.

-I have no idea what kind of uniform from the UK is available for $15.
-If the velcro is falling off or buttons are missing.
+I have no idea what kind of uniform from the UK or USA is available for $15 from army surplus stores.
+If the uniforms are used or new, if the velcro is falling off or buttons are missing.
 Maybe it’s made from polyester and melts in combat.
 That’s the problem.
-It’s like playing the lottery with people’s lives.
+It’s like playing the lottery with our defenders' lives.
+At the end of the day, we must deliver ZSU specific ripstop or twill camouflage uniforms which won't be found at foreign surplus shops.

 Overall, we will still carry out this fundraising for the uniforms and the fundraising for adaptive clothing 🤗